pachyderm/pachyderm/doc/docs/1.10.x/reference/pipeline_spec.md

 Lines do not have to end in newline characters.

 `transform.env` is a key-value map of environment variables that Pachyderm injects into the container.
-There are environment variables that are automatically injected into the container.
-The most commonly used variables include:
+There are also environment variables that are automatically injected into the container, such as:

 * `PACH_JOB_ID` – the ID of the current job.
 * `PACH_OUTPUT_COMMIT_ID` – the ID of the commit in the output repo for